 “Yes,” laughs Katie.
 “We spent one year planning and saving and in May 2014 begun the build.

 “Mitch designed the house himself,” says Katie.
 “He came up with the best plan for our block while taking into account the requirements of the Brisbane City Council’s character and small lot codes.

-“Once we settled on our design, we engaged a draftsman to create a final set of working drawings and a town planner to assist with the necessary approvals.
+“Once we settled on our design, we engaged a draftsman to create a final set of working drawings.
+And we worked with a town planner to assist with the necessary approvals.

 “We engaged an acoustic engineer to assess our block and find out what we would need to do to comply with the condition.
 Due to the topography of the land and requirements of the character and small lot codes, we were advised that it would be near impossible to comply without significantly over capitalising.